Three Rivers Museum - Muskogee, Oklahoma

 Picture

-New from Arcadia Publishing's Images of America series is Muskogee by local author Roger Bell.
+From Arcadia Publishing's Images of America series is Muskogee by local author Roger Bell.
 This pictorial history boasts more than 200 vintage images, giving readers a unique opportunity to reconnect with the history that shaped their community.

-On New Year's Day in 1872, a Missouri-Kansas-Texas railroad (Katy) track crew reached a point just a few miles south of the confluence of the Arkansas, Grand, and Verdigris Rivers in Indian Territory and established a depot it called Muscogee Station. a ragtag settlement quickly developed nearby, and the name was eventually changed to Muskogee.
+On New Year's Day in 1872, a Missouri-Kansas-Texas railroad (Katy) track crew reached a point just a few miles south of the confluence of the Arkansas, Grand, and Verdigris Rivers in Indian Territory and established a depot it called Muscogee Station.
+A ragtag settlement quickly developed nearby, and the name was eventually changed to Muskogee.

 The city was thrust into the national limelight in the 1960s by country music star Merle Haggard and his song "Okie from Muskogee," which described Muskogee as "a place where even squares can have a ball."
 An ethnically diverse community, Muskogee has a rich history of developing artists, musicians, politicians, and entrepreneurs.

-(c) 2012 Three Rivers Museum
+(c) 2023 Three Rivers Museum

 220 Elgin